 A deductible encompasses all medical costs, so you can reach your deductible by seeing various providers (primary care, specialists, therapists) or by paying for your prescriptions or medical equipment.
-Often, coinsurance rates begin after you meet your deductible or pay the deductible amount - so if you see that your coinsurance rate for therapist is 50%, check the details to see if this is before or after the deductible.
+Often, coinsurance rates begin after you meet your deductible or pay the deductible amount.
+If you see that your coinsurance rate for a therapist is 50%, check the details to see if this is before or after the deductible.

 Does coinsurance go towards the out-of-pocket maximum?

 Yes, it does!
 An out-of-pocket maximum or limit is the highest amount of money that you can pay within a year, determined by your insurance plan, before the insurance company pays for the entirety of your care.
-So, for example, if you have an out-of-pocket maximum of $5000, once you pay $5000, the insurance company will pay for any subsequent visits, sessions, or prescriptions.
+For example, if you have an out-of-pocket maximum of $5,000, once you pay $5,000, the insurance company will pay for any subsequent visits, sessions, or prescriptions.
 And fortunately, copays and coinsurance payments count towards this number!